WilliamMurray-research/Speculative/docs/experiment_design.md

 - Strict acceptance rules should maintain or improve accuracy.
 - Larger K may increase diversity but reduce acceptance rate.
 - Probability-ratio acceptance may outperform rank-only acceptance.
-- Some tasks may show no improvement—important for falsifiability.
+- Some tasks may show no improvement - important for falsifiability.

 ---